Comparison of video converters

 Video converters are computer programs that can change the storage format of digital video.
 They may recompress the video to another format in a process called transcoding, or may simply change the container format without changing the video format.
-The disadvantages to transcoding are that there is quality loss when transcoding between lossy compression formats, and that the process is highly CPU intensive.
+The disadvantages of transcoding are that there is quality loss when transcoding between lossy compression formats, and that the process is highly CPU-intensive.

-This article compares video converters that have their own article on Wikipedia.
+This article compares video converters that have their own articles on Wikipedia.